We often get questions, here are the answers to the most frequently asked ones:

-What does Closing the Loop mean when it says it ‘offsets phones’?
+What does Closing the Loop mean when it says it ‘offsets phones, tablets. laptops’?

 How can my organisation work with Closing the Loop?

-Our services are great to make two moments more sustainable: the purchase of new phones and the disposal of used ones.
-By collecting scrap phones on your behalf, we either make your new phones material-neutral, or your used phones waste-free.
+Our services are great to make two moments more sustainable: the purchase of new devices and the disposal of used ones.
+By collecting scrap phones on behalf of your organisation we either make your new devices material-neutral, or your used devices waste-free.
+When you contact us we will discuss the process.

-How can I make the purchase of my new phones more sustainable?
+How can I make the purchase of my organisation's new devices more sustainable?

-We make new phones material-neutral by offsetting their material footprint, being the metals used to make a phone.
-We do this very practically; by collecting and recycling one scrap phone in Africa, to offset your new phone.
-One for One.
+We make new devices material-neutral by offsetting their material footprint, being the metals used to make the devices.
+We do this very practically; by collecting and recycling scrap phones in Africa, to offset your device.
+When you contact us we will discuss the process.

-How can I make the disposal of my used phones more sustainable?
+How can I make the disposal of my used devices more sustainable?

 We make recommerce of phones (the process of selling them on the second hand market) waste-free by creating a closed loop.
 Most used phones will end up in emerging markets, where recycling is not facilitated.
-We solve this by collecting and recycling one scrap phone in Africa, to offset the used phone shipped to the emerging world.
-One for One.
+We solve this by collecting and recycling scrap phones in Africa, to offset the used devices shipped to the emerging world.
+When you contact us we will discuss the process.

 Why does Closing the Loop collect phones in Africa instead of Europe?